-Lee County Listed species means any plant or animal (vertebrate) species found in the county that are endangered, threatened, or of special concern and are manageable in the context of private land development.
+Lee County Listed species means any plant or animal (vertebrate) species found in the town county that are endangered, threatened, or of special concern, rare, imperiled, or critically imperiled and which are manageable in the context of private land development.
 A list of such species is contained in Table 10-10. appendix H. The bald eagle (Haliaeetus leucocephalus) is excluded as long as ch.
 14, article III, division 3, relating to bald eagle nesting habitat, is in effect in the county.
+Sea turtles are also excluded as long as ch.
+14, article II, relating to sea turtle nesting habitat, is in effect.